Website-Icon DED9

 30 Tips On Java Programming And Best Practices For Beginners

-Java is one of the most popular programming languages - Windows applications, web applications, mobile applications, networks, consumer electronics, and configuration box devices – Java is ubiquitous.
+Java is one of the most popular programming languages.
+It is used in Windows applications, web applications, mobile applications, networks, Consumer electronics, and configuration box devices, and Java is ubiquitous.

-More than 3 billion devices work with Java.
-According to Oracle, 5 billion Java cards are in use.
-More than 9 million developers have chosen Java to write their code, and it is very popular among developers and is also the most popular development platform.
+More than 3 billion devices work with Java; according to Oracle, 5 billion Java cards are in use.
+More than 9 million developers have chosen Java to write their code, and it is very popular among developers and the most popular Development platform.

-Here are some suggestions on how to look or get an appointment for Java developers:
+Here are some suggestions on how to look for or get an appointment for Java developers:

 1. Use empty return sets instead of Null.

-If the program returns a set that has no value, make sure the empty set is returned instead of the Null elements.
-This causes a large number of “if else” to be removed to test Null elements.
+If the program returns a set with no value, ensure the empty set is returned instead of the Null elements.
+This causes many “if-else” statements to be removed to test Null elements.

 public class getLocationName {